o2r-project/o2r-meta/README.md

 The broker has two modes: In _mapping mode_, it creates fitting metadata for a given map by following a translation scheme included in that mapping file.
 In _checking mode_ it returns missing metadata information for a target service or plattform, e.g. zenodo publication metadata, for a given checklist and input data.

-Within o2r, the broker is used to translates between different standards for metadata sets.
-For example from extracted raw metadata to the o2r schema-compliant metadata.
+The broker can be used to translate between different standards for metadata sets.
+For example from extracted raw metadata to schema-compliant metadata.
 Other target outputs might DataCite XML or Zenodo JSON.
-Translation instructions as well as checklists are stored in json formatted files.
+Translation instructions as well as checklists are stored in json formatted map files.

     python o2rmeta.py broker -i <INPUT_FILE> -c <CHECKLIST_FILE>|-m <MAPPING_FILE> -s|-o <OUTPUT_DIR>